ThinkDataEd/curriculum/docs/unit2/lesson6.md

 ###**Objective:**
-Students will informally compare two or more distributions using their knowledge of shape, center, and spread to answer statistical questions.
+Students will informally compare two or more distributions using their knowledge of shape, center, and spread to answer statistical investigative questions.
 They will learn how to find the difference between two means and two medians using a histogram or dotplot.

 ###**Materials:**